Apply for a Visa

 - Translation into English of any non-English document.

-Please note that a consular officer may request additional information or documents not included on this list.
+Please note that a consular officer may request additional information or documents not included on this list, including student transcripts or school enrollment letters, evidence of your employment, or evidence of other social and economic ties abroad.

 I was approved a visa, now what happens?